At an age when people retire, Atiqa Bano set up a museum to preserve and display rare artefacts and manuscripts of Kashmir. Majid Maqbool reports.

 Framed photographs of cultural, political and literary icons of Kashmir welcome you at the entrance.
 Inside there are ancient ornaments and old coins, items made of wood, mud and stone.
-From footwear like pulhoar (of grass) and khrav (wooden), to utensils like Kani Leaj (stone Cauldron), the collection is breathtaking.
-There are books and manuscripts –handwritten copies of holy Quran (150-250 years old), Bhagwad Geeta in different languages and an old copy of a rare Shanama Firdousi.
+From footwear like pulhoar (of grass) and khrav (wooden) to utensils like Kani Leaj (stone Cauldron), the collection is breathtaking.
+There are books and manuscripts –handwritten copies of the holy Quran (150-250 years old), Bhagwad Geeta in different languages and an old copy of a rare Shanama Firdousi.
 Varieties of old Kashmiri dresses including different designs of burkas and pherans adorn the walls of one room.

 (An inside view of Meeras Mahal)

 The year Atiqa was born, her father passed away.
-Her mother ensured a good education for her and also instilled the idea of preservation of ancient things.
+Her mother ensured a good education for her and also instilled the idea of the preservation of ancient things.
 A library at her home with a rich collection of rare and old books fascinated her.

-“At our home, we used to have old manuscripts and other things of past.
+“At our home, we used to have old manuscripts and other things of the past.
 My mother was very particular about preserving them,” she said.
 Many of those old books and other ancient things from her home are now preserved in the Meeras Mahal.

 Her grandfather had a rich collection of books about Kashmir’s freedom struggle.
 “Much of that (resistance literature) was lost and dumped below bridges as those days police would raid houses, and out of fear people would hide those books,” she says.
-She is still searching for the literature of 1940s in Sopore villages.
+She is still searching for the literature of the 1940s in Sopore villages.

-In a barely audible soft voice, Atiqa says it is her mission to preserve things of past.
+In a barely audible soft voice, Atiqa says it is her mission to preserve things of the past.
 She preserves everything ancient she can lay her hands on.
 She is concerned about the vanishing culture and lifestyle.
 “Over the years there’ve been drastic changes in our lifestyle.
 What I want to collect about our culture and heritage is no more.
 Those ancient buildings are gone.
 Those kitchens are not there anymore.
 Our dresses are not the same.
 Our lifestyle has changed.”

 Her method of collection is informal and unique.
-First she makes a list of people who can help.
+First, she makes a list of people who can help.
 Then she enquires about their family backgrounds.
 Then she assesses what ancient things she can acquire from a particular person or a family.

 (Past is well preserved at Meraas Mahal)

-She shows a moth eaten manuscript she was able to get from a Sopore family.
+She shows a moth-eaten manuscript she was able to get from a Sopore family.
 She says the person has some twenty such books, all in bad condition.
 “He doesn’t care for them neither does he allow us to preserve them,” she says, lamenting the decay of such books lying un-preserved in some obscure corners.
 “We tell them that the books they have can be preserved better by us.”
-Also, she tells them, these can be useful to researchers and students, if preserved in the museum.
+Also, she tells them, these can be useful to researchers and students if preserved in the museum.

 There is another hurdle she often encounters.
-“When we ask some people to handover their old items, they suddenly realize its value and then start charging huge money.”
+“When we ask some people to hand over their old items, they suddenly realize its value and then start charging huge money.”

 She says the government too is not serious about preserving heritage.
-Nor has it helped her “How can the government help us as they are still in the process of opening their museum after 120 years.
+Nor has it helped her “How can the government help us as they are still in the process of opening their museum after 120 years?
 If the government shows some seriousness, even today many things can be preserved for posterity.”

-An increasing number of artifacts in her museum demand more space and a proper technical staff.
+An increasing number of artefacts in her museum demand more space and a proper technical staff.
 “We don’t have a science laboratory for proper preservation of items we have collected over the years,” she says.
 “This time we are only using some small medicines that are available to us for preservation.”

-Meager finances and little space, however, have not diminished Atiqa’s dedication.
+Meagre finances and little space, however, have not diminished Atiqa’s dedication.